 There are a bunch of third-party dedicated screen ruler applications.
-These do not work in OS X’s full screen mode, many cause problems with high-resolution Retina screens, and tend to be hard to use as they have too may features.
-These apps are priced at 22 Euro on average in the Mac App Store.
-Using the method I have described, however, will work on any Mac out of the box, is free of charge, and do not have any of the issues the other apps have.
+These don’t work in OS X’s full-screen mode, many cause problems with high-resolution Retina screens, and tend to be hard to use as they’ve too many features.
+These apps are priced at 22 euros on average in the Mac App Store.
+Using the method I’ve described, however, will work on any Mac out of the box, is free of charge, and don’t have any of the issues the other apps have.

 Getting up close

-This method is not really suited for counting the distance between two points on the screen in pixels.
-There is a little pixel counter next to the cursor while dragging.
+This method isn’t suited for counting the distance between two points on the screen in pixels.
+There’s a little pixel counter next to the cursor while dragging.
 However, it can be hard to position it exactly between the two points.
 When you need exact measurements, select the region and click to take a screenshot instead of dismissing the tool.
 The file will be created on your Desktop.
 Open it in Preview where you can drag, select, and then drag again to reposition the selection.
 This will allow you to do more precise alignments and measurements x.

 Keep in mind that these rulers will measure in device pixels.